ziqian98/ziqian98.github.io/_pages/about.md

       <img src="/images/project4.jpg" alt="Image Title" width="300" height="300">
     </div>
     <div style="flex: 1 1 auto;">
-      The project aims to tackle the challenges of deploying Vision Transformers (ViT) in resource-constrained environments.
-Vision Transformers have revolutionized computer vision, surpassing traditional models in performance.
-However, their deployment is often limited by significant computational and memory requirements.
-This project evaluates and integrates four key model compression techniques—quantization, low-rank approximation, knowledge distillation, and pruning—to optimize ViTs.
-Through a thorough comparative analysis and extensive experimental evaluations, the project seeks to achieve a balanced compromise between model accuracy and computational efficiency, enabling the practical use of Vision Transformers in edge computing devices.
+      This project aims to develop a comprehensive AI framework that enhances multimodal sentiment analysis, optimizes distributed file systems, and improves the deployment efficiency of advanced neural network models.
+By integrating techniques for fusing multiple features and modalities, the project seeks to advance the accuracy of sentiment analysis by leveraging both audio and text data.
+The innovative fusion strategy enhances the complementarity and robustness of deep features, demonstrating superior performance and generalization across various datasets.
+In parallel, the project addresses the architectural and implementation challenges of distributed file systems, focusing on achieving flexible, scalable, and resilient file storage solutions.
+By exploring and refining various DFS architectures, the framework aims to provide efficient, stable, and secure file management across interconnected nodes, ensuring seamless access and manipulation of distributed data.
+Furthermore, the project tackles the high computational and memory demands of Vision Transformers by evaluating and optimizing model compression techniques such as quantization, low-rank approximation, knowledge distillation, and pruning.
+These methods aim to balance model accuracy with computational efficiency, facilitating the deployment of Vision Transformers in resource-constrained environments like edge computing devices.
+Through the convergence of these research areas, the project aspires to create a unified and efficient AI framework that not only advances the state-of-the-art in multimodal sentiment analysis and distributed computing but also enables the practical deployment of sophisticated neural network models in diverse technological domains.
     </div>
   </div>

   > #Vision Transformers, #Model Compression, #Edge Computing, #Resource Optimization, #Knowledge Distillation

   * Publications
+    * Feiyang Chen, **Ziqian Luo**, Yanyan Xu, Dengfeng Ke, “Complementary fusion of multi-features and multi-modalities in sentiment analysis,” Proc. of the Thirty-fourth **AAAI** workshop, New York, Feb.
+2020.
+    * Xueting Pan, **Ziqian Luo**, Lisang Zhou, "Navigating the Landscape of Distributed File Systems: Architectures, Implementations, and Considerations," In Journal of Innovations in Applied Engineering and Technology, 2(1), 1–12, Nov 2023.
     * Feiyang Chen, **Ziqian Luo**, Lisang Zhou, Xueting Pan, Ying Jiang, “Comprehensive Survey of Model Compression and Speed up for Vision Transformers,” In Journal of Information, Technology and Policy, 1(1), 1–12, Apr 2024.
-    * Lisang Zhou, **Ziqian Luo**, Xueting Pan, "Machine learning-based system reliability analysis with Gaussian Process Regression", In Journal of Computational Methods in Engineering Application, 3(1), 1–23, Nov 2023.

 <!--